Board & Committees

 Senior Independent Director

-The Senior Independent Director’s role is to provide a sounding board for the Chairman, to act as an intermediary for the other non-executive Directors where required, and to ensure that any key issues that are not being addressed by the Chairman or the executive management are addressed.
+The Senior Independent Director’s role is to provide a sounding board for the Chairman, to act as an intermediary for the Company’s other Non-executive Directors where required, and to ensure that any key issues that are not being addressed by the Chairman or the executive management are addressed.

 Committees of the Board